1940

 me is that the Democratic Party was trying to dress the future vice president in a more

-conservative manner rather than the typical more flashy, previous Senator Truman style.
+conservative manner rather than the typical more flashy previous Senator Truman style.
+Jack's

-Jack's sister, Sunny Frye Thomas once told me, that when she attended the dedication of the
+sister Sunny Frye Thomas once told me that when she attended the dedication of the Jack Frye

-Jack Frye Training Center at Kansas City, in April of 1962, after her brother's tragic death,
+Training Center at Kansas City, April of 1962, after her brother's tragic death, Truman, who

-The above excerpt is reprinted with permission and can be found in its entirety on this
+The above excerpt is reprinted with permission and can be found in its entirety on the official

 "Research" as displayed with Chester Calkins in a TWA